-One of Bednarski's most impressive sabre duos included Mariel Zagunis (the 2004 and 2008 Olympic gold medalist in sabre), who dominated her college bouts with the Irish as a freshman, while going 29-1 in the regular season and advancing to the 2005 NCAA title match before returning to win the NCAA title in 2006.
-Valerie Providenza impressively won the 2004 NCAA sabre title and then battled through illness to post the second-most round-robin wins at the 2005 NCAAs (behind Zagunis), helping Notre Dame stage its historic rally to edge Ohio State for the NCAA title.
-Zagunis (21-2) and Providenza (19-4) blitzed the 2005 NCAA field for a 40-6 combined record.
+Perhaps Bednarski's most impressive sabre duo can be found in the tandem of three-time Olympian Mariel Zagunis and Valerie Providenza.
+Zagunis dominated her college bouts with the Irish as a freshman, going 29-1 in the regular season and advancing to the 2005 NCAA title match before clinching the weapon title in 2006.
+Providenza won the 2004 NCAA sabre title, and then battled through illness to post the second-most round-robin wins at the 2005 NCAAs to help Notre Dame stage a historic rally to edge Ohio State for the NCAA title that year.
+Zagunis (21-2) and Providenza (19-4) blitzed the women's sabre field for a combined 40-6 round robin record.

-On the men's side, Patrick Ghattas and Matt Stearns combined with 2009 graduate Bill Thanhouser to give the Irish another talented sabre group.
-Ghattas was one of the nation's top-ranked junior fencers, competing with Team USA at the 2005 World Junior Championships while earning All-America honors at the 2004 NCAAs and again in `05 (when he reached the title bout, followed by two more NCAA runner-up finishes in 2006 and `07).
-Stearns turned in a 10th-place finish for his own All-America honor at the 2005 NCAAs, combining with Ghattas for the second-most men's sabre wins (32) in the NCAA field.
-Thanhouser then placed sixth at the `06 NCAAs for his own All-America honor.
-Providenza and Ghattas ultimately became rare four-year sabre All-Americans, while Stearns and Zagunis both posted two All-America finishes with the Irish.
+Patrick Ghattas and Matt Stearns combined with 2009 graduate Bill Thanhouser for another impressive sabre trio overlapping across a few years.
+Ghattas competed with Team USA at the 2005 World Junior Championships and earned All-America honors from 2004-07.
+Stearns finished in 10th place at the '05 NCAAs and combined with Ghattas for the second-most men's sabre wins (32) in the NCAA field.
+Thanhouser placed sixth at the 2006 NCAAs to earn All-America honors.
+Providenza and Ghattas went on to become rare, four-year sabre All-Americans, and Stearns and Zagunis earned two All-America finishes in their Irish careers.

 During Bednarski's eight seasons as an assistant, the Irish won 93.6 percent of their dual matches (382-26) and the Irish men's team held the nation's number- one ranking in both the 2001 and 2002 final coaches' polls.

 Bednarski served from 1994-2002 as head coach of the Escrime du Lac Fencing Club in Mishawaka (also known as the Indiana Fencing Academy) and has been a member of many advisory panels for the U.S. Fencing Association, the U.S. Olympic Committee and the U.S. Fencing Coaches Association.
-He is licensed by Federation International D'Escrime as an "A" category Fencing Director and is one of just a handful of fencing specialists in North America who are ranked by the International Fencing Federation.
+He was licensed by Federation International D'Escrime as an "A" category Fencing Director and is one of just a handful of fencing specialists in North America who have been ranked by the International Fencing Federation.